Managing your Money: Accommodation

 Have a look at our Accommodation Tips guide for more information.

 If your family live locally to the University, you may be thinking about living at home while you study.
 There are many factors to consider here, including how this will impact your maintenance loan.
-Check out our Home vs Away article to help you weigh up the pros and cons. (link to Home vs Away PDF)

 The University’s Student Accommodation Service can further advise on accommodation fees and how to pay them, as well as what to look for when choosing your new home.